IS NATO REALLY NECESSARY?

 NATO's many enlargements since 1952.

-The expansion phases has occurend before the fall and dissolution of the USSR (at the joncture of the 80' and the 90') and after.
-For most of its history, its main defensive axis was along the line Germany/Alps/Italy, with a northern wing (through Denmark and Norway), and a southern one (through Greece and Turkey), both wings actualy bordering parts of the territory of the Soviet Union at their respective extremity.
+The expansion phases has occurred before the fall and dissolution of the USSR (at the juncture of the 80' and the 90') and after.
+For most of its history, its main defensive axis was along the line Germany/Alps/Italy, with a northern wing (through Denmark and Norway), and a southern one (through Greece and Turkey), both wings actually bordering parts of the territory of the Soviet Union at their respective extremity.

 Since the collapse of the USSR and as the result of the subsequent expansions of NATO toward the East (contrary to verbal engagements made by American representatives on that subject), that main north-south line of defence has shifted many hundreds of kilometers eastward, till it reached the following axis: Poland/Carparthians/Romania, again with (slightly different) northern and southern wings.